Invoice Payment Terms | Definitions, Strategies & Processes

 Standard payment terms set out the usual payment times for your customers, and may vary depending on where your business is based, what’s seen as ‘normal’ within your given sector or industry, and what credit terms you’re comfortable agreeing with your customers.

-Standard payment terms have traditionally been 30 days from the date of the invoice being raised.
-This doesn't have to be the case - Scandinavian businesses, for example, are more likely to expect shorter 14-day payment terms.
+For UK businesses, standard payment terms are 30 days from the date of the invoice being raised, whereas Scandinavian businesses are more likely to expect shorter 14-day payment terms.
 Some industries will also differ, with standard payment terms in a sector like construction more likely to be 60 or 90 days from the invoice date.

-Even with 30-day terms, many businesses are still not being paid on time.
-Across the US, invoices are paid on average seven days late, according to EXIM.
+Even with standard 30-day terms, many businesses are still not being paid on time.
+The average invoice was paid in 38.3 days for 30-day terms, according to the latest stats from Xero’s Small Business Insights.

 What does net days mean in payment terms?